CERT-Polska/hfinger/README.md

 # Hfinger - fingerprinting malware HTTP requests
 Tool for fingerprinting HTTP requests of malware.
 Based on Tshark and written in Python3.
 Working prototype stage :-)

-It's main objective is to provide unique representations (fingerprints) of malware requests, which help in their identification. _Unique_ means here that each fingerprint should be seen only in one particular malware family, yet one family can have multiple fingerprints.
+Its main objective is to provide unique representations (fingerprints) of malware requests, which help in their identification. _Unique_ means here that each fingerprint should be seen only in one particular malware family, yet one family can have multiple fingerprints.
 Hfinger represents the request in a shorter form than printing the whole request, but still human interpretable.